crnbrdrck/Monopoly/API.md

 *For port values used, see the [Server](Server "Server") documentation*

 ## Note: Success / Failure
-When a message below says **Returns: Success / Failure**, expect the following
+When a message below says **Returns: Success / Failure**, expect the following:

 - The string `'0'` in case of a success
 - The string `'1'` in case of a failure